dfederm/karma-jasmine-html-reporter/README.md

 };
 ```
 #### With options
-In combination with multiple reporters you may want to disable failed messages because it's already handled by another reporter.
+In combination with multiple reporters you may want to disable terminal messages because it's already handled by another reporter.

-*Example when using the 'karma-mocha-reporter' plugin*:
+*Example using the 'karma-mocha-reporter' plugin*:
 ```js
 // karma.conf.js
 module.exports = function(config) {